eXept Software AG Logo

 set the labelChannel - a valueHolder holding a string

-which is shown as title bar
+which is shown in the title

 accessing-dimensions